OliverStone01/Try-Hack-Me/personal-notes/pre-security/how-the-web-works/dns-in-detail.md

 #### Second-level Domain

-In `Tryhackme.com` the `Tryhackme` part is what is known as the second-level domain. the second-level domain is limited to 63 characters + TLD.
+In `Tryhackme.com` the `Tryhackme` part is what is known as the second-level domain. the second-level domain is limited to 63 characters in length + the TLD.
 You can use a-z, 0-9, and hyphens (cannot start or end with hyphens).

 #### Subdomain